Skip to Content

 Recipe 5: Connection bootstrap for apps

-This mirrors the provider pattern in chat-with-ai: Basic login first, then JWT-backed realtime connection.
+This mirrors the provider pattern in chat-with-ai: Basic credentials are exchanged for JWT automatically before the realtime connection.
+There is no need to call connect() manually.

 Recipe 6: Graceful shutdown for worker services